SiGMobileUIUC/DaggerTutorial/README.md

     }

     /**
+     * A helper method that defines a list of modules
      * @return A list of all modules we have defined for the app */ public List<Object> getModules() {